“I want to treat my body with respect. Swimming helps me to relax and unwind.”

 Being active can be an effective way to maintain your physical and mental health.
-Physical activity doesn't necessarily mean exercise.
-It could be anything you do in your day-to-day life - for example, running errands, doing housework, and so on.
+Physical activity doesn't have to be exercise.
+It could be anything you do in your day-to-day life – like running errands or doing housework.

-However, you may have physical limitations, be going through a stressful time in your life, or you may be living with a condition that would make it harmful - or impossible - to be physically active.
-Whatever your individual circumstances are, different people need different levels of physical activity and exercise.
+You may have physical limitations or a condition that would make physical activity harmful, or perhaps impossible.
+Or you may be going through a stressful time.
+Whatever your personal circumstances are, different people need different levels of physical activity and exercise.
 It helps to talk to your doctor to determine what kind of physical activity is right for you.

 Regular physical activity can be a good way to boost your mood, reduce stress, and even improve sleep.
 It is also known to manage symptoms of depression and anxiety.